 – Class can be canceled anytime, any day.
 Sometimes without your knowledge…

 – The classes are separated “according to intelligence.”
-Don’t ask, just know it’s not done very well, and makes teaching extra challenging because they’re on different levels.
+Don’t ask – just know it’s not done very well, and it makes teaching even more challenging because the students are on different levels.

-– There are holidays all the time… Like, all the time.
-I would say I would get, on average, 2-3 days off per month.
+– There are holidays all the time… and I mean, all the time!
+I would get an average of 2-3 extra school days off every month.
 Swweeett!

-2. Don’t take anything too seriously, but of course act appropriately.
+- Don’t take anything too seriously, but act appropriately.
 I mean this in terms of you and your teaching style.
-Be flexible and fun.
+Be flexible and fun, but be professional.

-3. When in doubt, just plan a game.
-This isn’t a cop out.
+- When in doubt, plan a game.
+This isn’t a cop-out.
 You will actually get more students participating this way.
-As long as they are SPEAKING English, that is really the only goal at the end of the day.
+As long as they are SPEAKING English – that is really the only goal at the end of the day.

 PS – They are fierce competitors.
-Keep score and the whole class is roaring so they can beat their friends.
-They love it.
+Keep score and the whole class is going to be roaring to beat their friends.
+They just love it.

 Where will you go after Thailand?